NGEN-Room/Student-Journal/Reflctions/Session-two.md

 - Out of the methods from the slide what one do you think you will use going forward? ( slide = https://www.canva.com/design/DAD1RtezvCE/rDnyjsiLmAKgwoIxWEBfUw/view?utm_content=DAD1RtezvCE&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)
 Googling

 - How are you with asking your pairing partner questions?
+7/10

 ## Thrid Session - Creating good habits
-- What is a habit you would like to develop? why?
+- What is a habit you would like to develop? why? cleaning my room

-- What are somethings you could do to make this habit happen?
+- What are somethings you could do to make this habit happen? clean when i wake up
 - What is a bad habit you would like work on?
+Sleeping in
 Thanks for sharing this, if you have any problems im always up for an open dicussion